psss/did/docs/contribute.rst

 Why should I care?

 * It helps others (and yourself) find relevant commits quickly.
-* The summary line will be re-used later (e.g. for rpm changelog).
+* The summary line will be reused later (e.g. for rpm changelog).
 * Some tools do not handle wrapping, so it is then hard to read.
 * You will make the maintainers happy to read beautiful commits :)